Amnesty activist arrested for song against Indonesian forces

-JAKARTA, Indonesia (AP) — Amnesty International’s Indonesian arm says one of its board members has been arrested after a video of him singing a protest song against the military circulated online.
+JAKARTA, Indonesia (AP) — A university professor has been arrested in Indonesia after a video of him singing a protest song against the country’s military circulated online, Amnesty International said Thursday, denouncing what it said is police’s use of an electronic information law to curb free speech.

-The rights group says Robertus Robet, a sociology professor at State University of Jakarta, was arrested on Wednesday evening for alleged online criminal defamation under an electronic information law that is increasingly used to curb free speech.
+The rights group said Robertus Robet, a sociology professor at State University of Jakarta, was arrested on Wednesday evening for alleged online criminal defamation.
+He is also a board member of Amnesty International’s Indonesian arm.

 Robet sang it on Feb.
 28 at a Jakarta protest against unresolved cases of rights abuses and plans to give jobless generals roles in the civilian bureaucracy.